SQream/sqream_docs/getting_started/index.rst

 Logging In Using Auth0
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-First, check your email for an Auth0 invite from your administrator to join BLUE and follow the Invitation link.
+Check your email for an Auth0 invite from your administrator to join BLUE and select **ACCEPT INVITATION**.

+   An invitation window opens.

 #.
-Follow the BLUE URL provided by your admin and select **Log In**.
+Select **Continue** and you will be logged in to BLUE.

 Third-Party Tools
 -----------------